morenopilaralejandro/choujigen3java/README.md

 # ChouJigen3Java
 Web application for Chou Jigen Soccer 3 made with Spring. <br>
-Database details can be found in the following repository: [ChouJigen3Mysql](https://github.com/morenopilaralejandro/choujigen3mysql)
+Database details can be found on the following repository: [ChouJigen3Mysql](https://github.com/morenopilaralejandro/choujigen3mysql)
 ## Version 0.1
 - Added all Hissatsu
 - Added all Hissatsu Tactics